Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 Thank you, Rush.

-Mega Dettos.
+Mega Dittos.

 Thank you, sir.

-I just wanted that whole movie basically is a vindication of the the Clinton years, at least in my book, but I think it's patently obvious to the entire country that no matter how you spin it, no matter how the you want to talk about the story, there's one thing that is just right at the top, and that is complete total lack of leadership during the Clinton administration.
+I just wanted that whole movie basically is a vindication of the Clinton years, at least in my book, but I think it's patently obvious to the entire country that no matter how you spin it, no matter how you want to talk about the story, there's one thing that is just right at the top, and that is complete, total lack of leadership during the Clinton administration.

-And that movie just goes right to it, no matter how you spin it, doesn't matter how you write the story, Rush, it's gonna come out the same way.
+No matter how you spin it, doesn't matter how you write the story, Rush.

-Well, yeah, um I I I I look it, you you you've said it well.
+Well, yeah, look, you've said it well.

-Um lack of leadership, perhaps.
+Lack of leadership, perhaps.

 I think it goes beyond that, though.